ZhishanQ/QuCo-RAG/README.md

 ### Run QuCo-RAG

 All the configuration files of our experiments are in the `config` folder.
 You can run QuCo-RAG with them directly.

-For example, if you want to run QuCo-RAG on 2WikiMultihopQA with OLMo-2-7B:
+**For local models:**

 ```bash
 cd src